elastisys/compliantkubernetes/docs/ciso-guide/controls/nis2.md

 A lot more sectors than in the previous iteration.
 Society has become more digital, and as a result, more vulnerable to cyberattacks.
-It is clear that many use-cases where Compliant Kubernetes has been successfully used in the past are in scope for NIS2, including sectors of high criticality, healthcare, banking and the financial market, and general public administration.
+It is clear that many use-cases where Welkin has been successfully used in the past are in scope for NIS2, including sectors of high criticality, healthcare, banking and the financial market, and general public administration.

 The [official FAQ](https://digital-strategy.ec.europa.eu/en/faqs/directive-measures-high-common-level-cybersecurity-across-union-nis2-directive-faqs){:target="\_blank"} lists the sectors in scope as follows: